 The MS in Economics and Computer Science is a STEM designated degree among the first of its kind.
-Combining training in computational and econometric techniques, the MS in Economics & Computer Science will prepare students for a variety of jobs in the private and public sector.
-The skill sets acquired with this degree will enable graduates to be employed in a number of different positions such as data scientist, market analyst, research analyst or a management consultant.
+Combining training in computational and econometric techniques, the MS in Economics & Computer Science will prepare students for a variety of jobs in the private and public sector, enabling graduates to thrive in a variety of professional roles including data scientist, market analyst, and research analyst.

 Why Pursue a Master’s in Economics & Computer Science?

 Many new systems of exchange are powered by advanced computing techniques such as machine learning and other algorithmic solutions.
 Employers are increasingly looking for applicants able to manage and analyze big data to interpret the platforms they rely on daily.